EdDeAlmeidaJr/sanetitle/README.md

     sane_title = obj.result_imp(15,true)
 ```

+## Important advice

-2) This gem makes no assumption about filesystems.
-Then, if you intend to use the filename obtained here as a name of a file to be written, **please take care of duplicates before writing yourself**.
+This gem makes no assumption about filesystems.
+Then, if you intend to use the filename obtained here as a name of a file to be written, **please take care of duplicate names before writing**.
 We won't accept any responsability on data loss.

 ## Development